cavin-macwan/portfolio/content/articles/master-permission-handling-in-jetpack-compose.md

 Ready to simplify your permission management and reclaim your development time?
 Check out the [GitHub repository](https://github.com/meticha/permissions-compose) for the demo and full source code.

-I hope you learned something new from this blog.
+I hope you've learned something new from this blog.
 If you didn't understand any of this part or have any doubts, then you can ask me on my [LinkedIn](https://www.linkedin.com/in/cavin-macwan/) and [Twitter](https://www.twitter.com/cavin_1910/).